mbbischoff/website/_posts/2018-03-12-culture-rot.md

 ---
 title: Culture Rot
-date: 2018-03-12 16:00:00 -04:00
 layout: post
 description: A talk at the Difficult to Name reading series about the disappearing web and what we can do to stop it.
 image: dtn-culture-rot.jpg
 ---

 This weekend, I spoke to the audience of the [*Difficult to Name* reading series](http://www.ryansartor.com) at [Study Hall](https://studyhall.xyz) in Brooklyn.
 My talk was about the internet, my fears about building and sustaining culture there, and what we might be able to do about it.
 Watch the talk or read my prepared remarks below.
 And let me know what you think on
 Twitter.
 I’m [@mb](https://twitter.com/mb) there.
 Thanks to [Michael Liberatore](https://twitter.com/mliberatore/) for shooting the video and to everyone who helped edit early drafts of the talk.

 <p><div class='embed-container'><iframe src='https://player.vimeo.com/video/259586099?title=0&byline=0&portrait=0' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div></p>